Emanuel-Boaventura/Emanuel-Boaventura/README.md

 <h1 align="center">Hi 👋, I'm Emanuel Boaventura</h1>
 <h3 align="center">A Brazilian Web Developer</h3>

-## Some facts about me 👇
+## About me 👇

-- In 2019, I finished my high school at Instituto Federal de Mato Grosso, doing integrated with the IT technical course.
-- I was studying for a public contest but I ended up deciding to take a new chance on the tech area again.
-- I have a associate degree in Logistics.
-- My hobbies are watching some anime and play a lot of games on my computer.
+Full Stack Developer with a focus on Front-End and 2 years of experience in the field, using React with Next.js, Tailwind, and Node.js on the back-end.
+I've developed applications that store individual registrations in services, allowing users to view the data of registered individuals for their control and management.
+Additionally, they provide graphical representations of registrations to facilitate understanding of the quantity and characteristics of registered individuals.

 ## 🔭 Techs
-- Sass, styled-components, Stitches
-- ReactJS, NextJS, TypeScript
+- ReactJS, NextJS, TypeScript and NodeJS
-- MongoDB
+- Tailwind, Mantine, Sass and styled-components.
-- MySql
+- MongoDB and MySql

 ## 🌱 I intend to learn
 - Ruby
 - Elixir
-- AdonisJS
-- Remix